aryn-ai/sycamore/docs/source/aryn_cloud/aryn_partitioning_service.md

 ### Key management

-By default, `aryn-sdk` looks for Aryn api keys first in the environment variable `ARYN_API_KEY`, and then in `~/.aryn/config.yaml`.
-You can override this behavior by specifying a key directly or a different path to the aryn config file:
+By default, `aryn-sdk` looks for Aryn API keys first in the environment variable `ARYN_API_KEY`, and then in `~/.aryn/config.yaml`.
+You can override this behavior by specifying a key directly or a different path to the Aryn config file:
 ```python
 from aryn_sdk.partition import partition_file
 from aryn_sdk.config import ArynConfig